ai404/sim_calibration_duckietown/README.md

 Change the `map_name` parameter in `1_develop/utils/ros_helpers.py` from `"loop_empty"` to `"calibration_map_int"`.

 ### Run the docker image with the new map

+From the `1_develop` directory, run
 ```
 $ docker-compose up
 ```

 ### Open a terminal in the Jupyter notebook
-Run the camera service in a Jupyter notebook terminal.
+Run the camera service in the Jupyter notebook terminal.
 ```
 $ roslaunch pi_camera camera.launch veh:=default
 ```

 ### In a terminal on the local machine, disable access control or add localhost
 ```
 $ xhost +